txyon/MoNE_Portfolio/README.md

     count = 0                                    # reset counter to 0
 ```
 This semi-automated process still had ongoing flaws requiring human interaction at each iteration and the negative impacts from the illumination noise caused by the keyboard and monitor.
 This testing also outlined an efficiency issue with the code.
 The code would often become interlocked between 2 steps or run instructions out of order.
 Processing the recording was also cumbersome on the script and would often cause premature timeout errors on large thresholds.
 The problem with timeout errors is that the camera would need resetting.
-This reset would also reset the saved log intensity value that had been conditioned to the room.
+This reset would also reset the saved log intensity value conditioned to the room.
 From testing, the first 1-2 recordings post rest would have additional noise as pixels returned to a normalised state.

 ### V2 Code
 Moving forward, it was essential to incorporate an entire automation process, improve efficiency in recording consistency, and reduce the time to complete a full data set (from 255 > 0).
 To achieve this, a new code was developed using a state machine's design, which also operates asynchronously.
 The state machine allowed the program to constantly run, looking only for Boolean changes in variable flags that would be 1 or 0, depending on the stage of the system's process.